 The First Line of (Legal) Defense: Cease & Desist Letters

-Cease and desist letters are used throughout a number of business and intellectual property contexts.
-In intellectual property, they're used for policing infringement across all IP - copyrights, trademarks, and patents.
-They're also often used for ongoing breaches of contracts or as notice for non-compliance with licenses.
-If someone is engaging in a behavior which affects your financial interests and without your permission, a cease and desist letter is a good option.
-It asserts your ownership or financial rights and puts them on notice of legal action.
+Businesses, particularly those that maintain multiple contracts or licenses, are more likely to use cease and desist letters, so having some understanding of their role and function is helpful.
+The letters are used throughout a number of business and intellectual property contexts.
+In intellectual property, they're used for policing infringement across all IP - copyrights, trademarks, patents, and trade secrets.
+They're also often used for business contract breach situations or as notice for non-compliance with licensing agreements.
+If someone is engaging in a behavior which affects your financial interests or is doing something without your permission that requires it, a cease and desist letter is a good option.
+It asserts your ownership and financial rights, puts them on notice of legal action, and is a common way to move legal issues towards resolution.

 What They Include: